RevEngAI/reai-rz/README.md

 ### `REau` : Auto Analysis

-After analysis is complete, the command will get function matches for all functions in a binary, that have a confidence greater than that provide as command argument and rename the current names with best match.
+After analysis is complete, the command will get function matches for all functions in a binary, that have a similarity level greater than that provide as command argument and rename the current names with best match.

 Save your rizin project after performing an auto-analysis.
 Or when you re-open the binary, apply